There are new archetype versions that make it easy to use the native presenters. What are the native presenters? What is a presenter?

 With DukeScript webkit presenter, this is possible - on Linux and on Mac OS X. The ability is there for a few months, but now there also is a simple way to achieve that with the archetypes version 0.16.
 Here are the steps based on our command line tutorial:

-$ mvn archetype:generate \ -DarchetypeGroupId=com.dukescript.archetype \ -DarchetypeArtifactId=knockout4j-archetype \ -DarchetypeVersion=0.16 $ cd to_the_just_created_dir $ mvn install $ mvn -f client exec:exec
+$ mvn archetype:generate \ -DarchetypeGroupId=com.dukescript.archetype \ -DarchetypeArtifactId=knockout4j-archetype \ -DarchetypeVersion=0.16 # or newer version $ cd to_the_just_created_dir $ mvn install $ mvn -f client exec:exec

 That gives you the classical JavaFX WebView component.
 The component uses WebKit, but the rendering often suffers from JavaFX bugs.
 Moreover DukeScript is the “Lightweight JavaFX” - e.g. it doesn’t require all the JavaFX overhead.
 To see that with your own eyes, try a different presenter:

 See the difference?
 No JavaFX!
 This is a real browser (or browser component).
 The actual view differs on your system and configuration (see the README of the presenter project to find out more).
 The “browser presenter” just starts local HTTP server and let the browser connect to it.
 That is highly portable, but not as lightweight as it could be.

 However there is more: if you are on Linux or Mac OS X, you can also try the direct WebKit presenter:

 On Mac OS X the presenter shall work out of the box.
 On Linux you may need to install the WebKit component:

 $ sudo apt-get install libwebkitgtk-3.0-0

 In any case you can see as lightweight presenters as you can get: no unnecessary libraries (like JavaFX) - just Java and WebKit connected with the smart glue of DukeScript.